shupershuff/Diablo2RLoader/README.md

 This is very handy for when you're playing on another region/game mode or playing another game entirely so you can be audibly warned on status changes without having to manually check a website.<br>
 This will display text warnings on screen for 5 minutes since last status change and will also perform a one off voice alarm advising you what region and game mode the status changed on.
 Checks are performed each time the script refreshes on the main menu (IE, every 30 seconds).<br>
-Note that these check run in a background job that can take 1-2 seconds to complete, so manually refreshing the menu constantly (r) will prevent checks from occuring.<br>
+Note that this check is run in a background job that takes 1-2 seconds to complete.
+As such manually refreshing the menu constantly (r) will prevent checks from occuring.<br>

 This feature is disabled by default.<br>
 If you want to enable it, simply add in the option(s) you want into DcloneAlarmList in config.xml.<br>
 You will only be alarmed for the game options you add into config.
 EG if you only want Hardcore Ladder notifications you would enter: <DCloneAlarmList>HCL-NA, HCL-EU, HCL-KR</DCloneAlarmList><br>
 You can also optionally change the other configs for DClone Tracking and DClone Alarms, however I recommend leaving the default values here.<br>
+You can also adjust the volume of the alarms if they are too quiet or if it's so loud it's making you jump off your chair.
 See the [Script Config](#4-script-config-mostly-optional) section for more info on each config.<br>

 # Notes #